Jezzamonn/fourier/content.md

 So lets recap:

 - Fourier transforms are things that let us take something and split it up into its frequencies.
-- We can use them to understand more what different sounds are like
+- The frequencies tell us about some fundamental properties of the data we have
-- We can use them to compress data
+- And can compress data by only storing the important frequencies
 - And we can also use them to make cool looking animations with a bunch of circles

 This is just scratching the surface into some applications.
-The Fourier transform is an extremely powerful tool, because splitting things up into waves is so fundamental.
+The Fourier transform is an extremely powerful tool, because splitting things up into frequencies is so fundamental.
 They're used in a lot of fields, including circuit design, mobile phone signals, magnetic resonance imaging (MRI), and quantum physics!

 ## Questions for the curious